Contents

 Network Policies

-NOTE: A message from the future, looks like K3S has some kind of controller that allow network policies, not as advanced as the Calico ones but enough.
-Actually, I decided to drop Canal CNI installation from the installation playbook, you can probably skip this section.
+NOTE: A message from the future, looks like K3S has Kube-Router controller installed by default for network policies, not as advanced as the Calico ones but enough.
+Actually, I decided to drop Canal CNI installation from the installation playbook, you can skip this section.
+If you decide to install Canal, make sure to start K3S with the --disable-network-policy flag.

 Checking K3S documentation I noticed that the default CNI was Flannel.
 Flannel is really cool because is pretty fast but is not able to handle network policies.
 I really want to limit the conections a pod can do, specially if the pod is accessed from the internet.
 I normally edit the iptables rules in my Raspberry Pi to handle this restrictions in Docker but since Kubernetes has network policies to handle this stuff I want to use them.